Data Protection and security

 Data controller and contact

-For the purposes of the UK Data Protection Act 1998 (“DPA”), the data controller for personal data collected: (i) in respect of the website uk.drive-now.com; and (ii) in connection with the conclusion of our contract with you and your rental and use of vehicles from us, is DriveNow UK Limited, United House, 39-41 North Road, London N7 9DP (referred to below as "DriveNow").
+For the purposes of the UK Data Protection Act 1998 (“DPA”), the data controller for personal data collected: (i) in respect of the website uk.drive-now.com; (ii) when you use our application; and (iii) in connection with the conclusion of our contract with you and your rental and use of vehicles from us, is DriveNow UK Limited, United House, 39-41 North Road, London N7 9DP (referred to below as "DriveNow").
 You can contact DriveNow at any time with any queries regarding data protection.
 The best way is by e-mail to: email@example.com

 When processing your personal data, DriveNow may enlist the services of DriveNow GmbH & Co.
 KG, Seidlstraße 26, 80335 Munich, Germany in some cases as a service provider, and in so doing it may disclose your personal data to DriveNow GmbH & Co.
 KG in accordance with the provisions of the DPA.